GramGra07/WHS-FTC-Code_Training_Module/baseLevelCode.md

 - Loops <a name="loop"></a>

   While loops are very helpful in robot code.
 They can help you to make the robot do something until a condition is met.
-These are used by the ftc company in their own opmodes to have the robot be on when you tell it to.
+These are used by the ftc company in their own opModes to have the robot be on when you tell it to.
 These are very useful for distance or color sensors.
 For loops run the event a certain amount of times.
 In Java: ```for (int i = 0; i < 100; i++){``` this is the same as you would use in python: ```for i in range(100){```, this would have the stuff in the loop run 10 times.

 - Imports <a name="import"></a>